-The following Banking & Finance guidance note Produced in partnership with Peter Olds of Cleary, Gottlieb, Steen & Hamilton provides comprehensive and up to date legal information covering:
+The following Banking & Finance practice note Produced in partnership with Peter Olds of Cleary, Gottlieb, Steen & Hamilton provides comprehensive and up to date legal information covering:

 A capital call facility is a form of finance provided by a lender to a fund and typically secured against investors’ undrawn commitments.
 This note focuses on the main terms of capital call facilities, the due diligence that lenders will conduct, the standard security package requested by lenders and steps that borrowers can take to ensure that the negotiation process goes as smoothly as possible.
 For the purposes of this note, we have assumed that the fund vehicle will be a limited partnership that contracts through its general partner and that the right to call capital from investors lies with the general partner.